DEERS @ SIGCSE 2018 Workshop

 One of the most important, and difficult, aspects of starting an education research project is identifying an interesting, answerable, repeatable, measurable, and appropriately scoped research question.
 The lack of a valid research question reduces the potential impact of the work and could result in wasted effort.
 The goal of this workshop is to help educational researchers get off on the right foot by defining such a research question.
 This workshop is part of the larger Designing Empirical Education Research Studies (DEERS) project, which consists of an ongoing series of workshops in which researcher cohorts work with experienced empirical researchers to design, implement, evaluate, and publish empirical work in computer science education.
 In addition to instruction on the various aspects of good research questions, DEERS alumni will join us to mentor attendees in development of their own research questions in small group breakout sessions.
 At the end of the workshop, attendees will leave with a valid research question that can then be the start for designing a research study.
 Attendees will also receive information on how to apply to attend the full summer workshop, where they can fully flesh out the empirical study design, and join a DEERS research cohort.

-7:00 – 7:30 Creating an answerable and measurable research question
+7:00 – 7:30 Creating an answerable and measurable research question (Slides)

 7:30 – 7:40 Overview of participants interests